Canada makes goalie decision for pivotal 4 Nations Face-Off Finland showdown

 After losing a heated battle against the United States on Saturday night, Team Canada has its backs against the wall.
-The Canadiens need to get a win in regulation against Finland on Monday in order to assure itself of a spot in Thursday's championship game.
-Any other result and the Canadiens will wait to find out their fate at the conclusion of USA-Sweden on Monday night.
+The Canadians need to get a win in regulation against Finland on Monday in order to assure itself of a spot in Thursday's championship game.
+Any other result and the Canadians will wait to find out their fate at the conclusion of USA-Sweden on Monday night.

 Canada is clearly confident in its formula even after the loss.
 They are sticking with St. Louis Blues goaltender Jordan Binnington in net for Monday's game, according to Elliott Friedman.